-Folks often ask–can you have too many bluegill?
-If your goal is growing big bass, the indisputable answer is–no.
+Folks often ask, “Can you have too many bluegill?”
+If your goal is growing big bass, then the indisputable answer is–no.

 A GA client’s fast-paced travel, long hours in conference rooms, and family obligations limited time in the outdoors.
 When rare fishing moments arose, having a memorable experience was important.
 He was on a mission to build a 4-acre bass haven.
 Initial forage stocking included 7,500 small bluegill per acre, plus 250 redear and 10-pounds of minnows per acre.
 Minimum recommended bluegill rates for a quality bass fishery are 1,500 per acre.
 The more, the better.
 Include fertilization and supplemental feeding so bluegill achieve above-average sizes and produce more forage.
 Our friend installed two automatic feeders.

 Within 18-months of stocking bass, you’ll have three size classes.
 One group is the fastest growing fish you’ll ever see.
 Next size down will be quite a bit above normal.
-The third size will be males and underperforming females.
+The third size will be males and under-performing females.
 The more overweight fish you have, the more likely they will reach trophy class.
-Those fish will be your first group of the biggest bass you can grow, especially using our quality Tiger Bass.
+Those fish will be your first group of the biggest bass you can grow.
+This is especially true when using our quality Tiger Bass.
 As outlined, the priority is managing habitat, food chain, genetics, and population dynamics so bass grow as big as possible–as fast as possible.
-The faster they grow, the sooner they will be big enough to catch and enjoy.
+Ultimately, the faster they grow, the sooner they will be big enough to catch and enjoy.

 Well intending friends may want to give you bass from area ponds or reservoirs.
 Please DO NOT add fish from outside sources unless approved by your consultant.
 They may be below healthy relative weights, too old, stunted, and not have desired Florida genes.
 There’s no way to casually stock right numbers or right specimens to produce a balanced fishery.
 A less than scientific plan would be difficult to reverse if not started on the right path.
 If your goal is quality bass and large bluegill, don’t stock channel catfish in bass lakes.
 They dominate feeders, rob bluegill of valuable nutrition, and compete with bass for critical forage.
 If you like to catch and eat catfish, we’ll help establish catfish in a separate, smaller pond.